GPlates/gplates-web-service/docker/README.md

 👏👏👏Congratulations!
 At this point, the most basic GPlates Web Service is up and running.
 Now, if you're up for some challenges, read on.

-## 👉 Use the latest source code from github repository
+## 👉 Use the latest source code from GitHub repository

 The source code included in the Docker image is the official release version.
-If you would like to use the latest source code from github repository, you need to follow the steps below.
+If you would like to use the latest source code from GitHub repository, you need to follow the steps below.

-- get the source code from github repository
+- get the source code from GitHub repository
 ```
 git clone --depth 1 -b master https://github.com/GPlates/gplates-web-service gplates-web-service.git
 ```